-A brand ambassador in 2026 is a named individual whose accumulated authority transfers to the brand for the duration of the relationship.
-Red Bull Athletes, Nike's Air Jordan and signature-shoe roster, Sephora Squad, Coca-Cola's Olympics partnerships, Adidas' creator collaborations, American Express's Centurion ambassadors, and the wave of MrBeast-style creator-brand integrations are all examples of the same mechanic operating at different scales.
-The discipline produces durable Citation Share lift the brand could not generate on its own.
+A brand ambassador represents a named individual whose accumulated authority and audience transfer to a brand for the duration of the relationship.
+Red Bull Athletes, Nike's signature-shoe roster, Sephora Squad, Coca-Cola's Olympics partnerships, Adidas' creator collaborations, American Express ambassadors, and the broader creator-brand integrations are examples of the same mechanic operating at different scales.
+The discipline produces sustained brand authority that brands could not generate independently.

 The ambassador carries accumulated authority.
 The relationship has commercial value because the individual has built something — audience, expertise, cultural relevance, athletic record, professional credibility — that pre-exists the partnership.